swiftlang/swift/docs/proposals/UnifiedFunctionSyntax.rst

 There are a few concerns with dropping leading prepositions on argument names.
-First, some prepositions are meaningful because they are more than simply a connector. zFor example, consider calls to the ``NSImage`` method ``-drawInRect:fromRect:operation:fraction:`` with the leading prepositions retained and removed, respectively::
+First, some prepositions are meaningful because they are more than simply a connector.
+For example, consider calls to the ``NSImage`` method ``-drawInRect:fromRect:operation:fraction:`` with the leading prepositions retained and removed, respectively::